Proven-Paradox/shaper-system/Handbook.md

 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next Turn.

 #### Mend or Rend
-On the turn after using a [Healing](#healing) Ability, you gain Boon +2 on all Short or Melee Range Attacks.
+On the Turn after using a [Healing](#healing) Ability, you gain Boon +2 on all Short or Melee Range Attacks.
-On the turn after using a Short or Melee Range Attack, Abilities with the Healing tag heal additional HP equal to twice your [Hero Tier](#hero-tier).
+On the Turn after using a Short or Melee Range Attack, Abilities with the Healing tag heal additional HP equal to twice your [Hero Tier](#hero-tier).

 ```
 TODO: Reconsider.
 Might be too niche.
 Low priority.